echavarriaga/Grapher/README.md

 The aim of this project is to look for how to create diagrams whose appearance and content depends on multiple heterogeneous XML and JSON information sources.
 Psi languages (view [PsiEngine](http://hilas.ii.uam.es/api)) natively offer the way to access and manipulate information by means of the *PsiLI* and *PsiCA* microlanguages.

-In order to create diagrams we proposed two Psi languages: the **GraphsPsi** language responsible for defining graphics elements (figures and lines) and the **PaintPsi** language in charge of painting the diagram.
-The GraphsPsi language is implemented by the Graphs component and the PaintPsi language is implemented in the Paint component.
+In order to create diagrams we proposed two Psi languages: the **PsiGraphs** language responsible for defining graphics elements (figures and lines) and the **PsiPaint** language in charge of painting the diagram.
+The PsiGraphs language is implemented by the Graphs component and the PsiPaint language is implemented in the Paint component.
 The design and implementation of **Graphs** and **Paint** components are used the steps in the previous section.

 ## 2. Analysis and design